Purpose of Advisors

 Clery Act Training

 This online training is required for all faculty/staff Student Organization Advisers.
-To access the training, use the EMU e-learning management system - Bridge.
+To access the training, use the EMU e-learning management system - PageUp.

-Login to Bridge with your EMU NetID.
-Once logged in, click on “Learning” on the left side menu, followed by “Learning Library” near the top middle of the screen.
-Scroll to the section labeled “All Others” where you will see a course called “Clery Act”.
-Clicking that course will bring up an “enroll” button which will take you to the training.
+Login to PageUp with your EMU NetID.
+Once logged in, click on “My Community” on the top left side menu, followed by “Learning Library”.
+At the top of the screen you will see a searh bar.
+Type "Clery" in the search bar, and you will be taken directly to a course called “Clery Act”.
+Clicking that course will bring up an “Start Training Here” button which will take you to the training.

 - Assist officers in understanding their duties, administrating programs and plans, organizing projects and making appropriate transitions.